quilime/studiospace.io/room.md

   - Free Emery-Go-Round shuttle to and from Macarthur BART
   - Street Parking

-## About Us

-We are Gabriel and Stephanie.
-Stephanie is an artist working full time on her MFA at Stanford.
-Gabe is an artist and designer and works out of the space, but will be traveling most of October.
-We're looking for someone for October and November to sublet the private room in the second level of the loft.
-We look forward to meeting you seeing if you're a good fit!

 ## Room
 <img src="/media/room/57b6ffd8-125a-4cb7-adbc-a8d29cb1368f.jpg" style="width:100%;"/>
 <img src="/media/room/86050ab2-13b0-4d57-bb79-92f8cb45129b.jpg" style="width:100%;"/>